Kloudless/kloudless-java/README.md

 # Build

-* You can create the jar, skipping tests, with `gradle build -x test`.
+* You can create the JAR, skipping tests, with `gradle build -x test`.
-* You can create a jar and install it to the local maven repository with `gradle install`
+* You can create a JAR and install it to the local maven repository with `gradle install`